akeneo/pim-community-dev/akeneo-design-system/README.md

 )
 ```

-To know props of each component, visit page dedicated to the component here: https://akeneo.github.io/akeneo-design-system/, on playground section of each component, you can edit all properties and click on "Show code".
+To know props of each component, visit dedicated page to the component here: https://akeneo.github.io/akeneo-design-system/, at the playground section of each component, you can edit all properties and click on "Show code".

-## How to contribute?
+## Contribution

 This project has been automatically extracted from the following mono-repository: https://github.com/akeneo/pim-community-dev.
 If you want to contribute please create a pull request in this repository.